GClunies/reflekt/README.md

 ## Integrations

 ### Customer Data Platform (CDP)
-Reflekt understands how popular Customer Data Platforms (CDPs) collect event data and load it into cloud data warehouses.
+Reflekt understands how popular Customer Data Platforms (CDPs) collect event data and load it into data warehouses.
 This understanding allows Reflekt to:
   - Parse the schemas in a Reflekt project.
   - Find matching tables for events in the data warehouse.
   - Automate writing a private dbt package that creates sources, staging models, and documentation for event data.